subhojit777/subhojit777.github.io/_posts/2015-08-09-create-views-programatically-drupal8.md

     - install
       - `views.view.VIEWS_MACHINE_NAME.yml`

 P.S.
-The above suggested method for creating views programmtically is tested on latest codebase of Drupal 8 (as of 9th August 2015).
-This is just an approach for creating views programmtically, there can be other *better* approaches, suggestions are welcome :)
+The above suggested method for creating views programmatically is tested on latest codebase of Drupal 8 (as of 9th August 2015).
+This is just an approach for creating views programmatically, there can be other *better* approaches, suggestions are welcome :)